Austin Riley Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 15th in MLB.

-- The Giants have the ninth-ranked team ERA among all MLB pitching staffs (3.95).
+- The Giants have a 3.97 team ERA that ranks ninth across all league pitching staffs.

-- Giants pitchers combine to surrender 126 home runs (one per game), the fourth-fewest in the league.
+- Giants pitchers combine to allow 128 home runs (one per game), the fourth-fewest in baseball.

-- Webb will try to grab his 10th victory when he makes the start for the Giants, his 26th of the season.
-He is 9-9 with a 3.42 ERA and 157 strikeouts in 163 2/3 innings pitched.
+- Junis (3-3) makes the start for the Giants, his third of the season.

-- In his most recent appearance on Sunday, the righty tossed 8 2/3 innings against the Texas Rangers, giving up one earned run while surrendering six hits.
+- In his last appearance on Wednesday, the righty threw four scoreless innings against the Tampa Bay Rays while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.